shreyask92/Kaggle-Titanic/README.md

 # Titanic
-The notebook from Kaggle competition "Titanic: Machine Learning from Disaster".
+Notebook from Kaggle competition "Titanic: Machine Learning from Disaster".
 This version uses Keras for predictions using a simlple NN.